KostiaLeo/HomeAwayTestApp/README.md

 # HomeAwayTestApp
-<h3>Application allowing users to find places in Seattle, Washington, by the keywords, browser search result at list and google map, view details of each place.</h3>
+<h3>Application that allows users to find places in Seattle, Washington, by the keywords, browser search result at list and google map, view details of each place.</h3>
 The app contains 3 screens:
 <ul>
 <li><b>Search screen: </b><br/>The screen with EditText where user type search keywords (e.g. Pizza, Tea, Caffee) and application perform dynamic API-request and display result typeahead.Each result item is clickable and displays